Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-- What steps do I need to take to meet my long-term goals?
+- What steps do I need to do to reach my long-term goals?

-Short-term plans should take into account a variety of factors such as task deadlines and team responsibilities.
+Short-term plans should take into account a variety of elements like deadlines for projects as well as team members’ responsibilities.

-Outline an action Plan
+Outline an Action Plan

 Develop an actionable strategy that includes:

-- Specific self-development tasks
+- Specific tasks to help self-development

-- Publications and books relevant to your field that offer greater information
+- Publishing and books that are relevant to your field that offer more knowledge

 Implement Your Plan